nagaoka-thiago/amazon-clone/README.md

 **Show User**
 ----
-  Returns json data about a single user registered on database.
+  Returns JSON data of a single user registered on database.

 * **URL**